open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Synchronous and asynchronous instruments

 OpenTelemetry provides two major categories of instruments: synchronous and asynchronous (observable) instruments.

-Synchronous instruments can be used anywhere in the code.
-Using these, measurements can be pushed to the instrument at any time during the execution.
-This means that during an export cycle, multiple or no measurements can take place.
+Synchronous instruments take a measurement when they are called.
+The measurement is done as another call during program execution, just like any other function call.
+Periodically, the aggregation of these measurements is exported by a configured exporter.
+Because measurements are decoupled from exporting values, an export cycle may contain zero or multiple aggregated measurements.

 Asynchronous instruments, on the other hand, provide a measurement at the request of the SDK.
 When the SDK exports, a callback that was provided to the instrument on creation is invoked.
-This callback provides the SDK with a measurement, which is then immediately exported.
-Therefore all measurements on asynchronous instruments are performed once per export cycle.
+This callback provides the SDK with a measurement that is immediately exported.
+All measurements on asynchronous instruments are performed once per export cycle.

+Asynchronous instruments are useful in several circumstances, such as:

+* When updating a counter is not computationally cheap, and thus you don't want the currently executing thread to have to wait for that measurement
+* Observations need to happen at frequencies unrelated to program execution (i.e., they cannot be accurately measured when tied to a request lifecycle)
-Asynchronous instruments are useful when updating a counter is NOT computationally cheap, the increments happen at very high frequencies, or we simply derive no value from knowing the precise timestamp of increments.
-In these instances, we would rather observe a cumulative value directly, rather than aggregate a series of deltas in post-processing (the synchronous example).
+* There is no value from knowing the precise timestamp of increments

+In cases like these, it's often better to observe a cumulative value directly, rather than aggregate a series of deltas in post-processing (the synchronous example).
 Take note of the use of `observe` rather than `add` in the appropriate code examples below.

 ### Using Counters